Khrizs/Khrizs.github.io/privacy.md

 #### Personal Data
 While using Our Service, We may ask You to provide Us with certain personally identifiable information that can be used to contact or identify You.
 Personally identifiable information may include, but is not limited to:
 - Usernames, Discord and/or Roblox
-- Account Indentifiers, Discord and/or Roblox
+- User Indentifiers, Discord and/or Roblox
 - Usage Data

 #### Usage Data